matherton/insightinternet/readme.md

+Used HTML5 BoilerPlate to create this site quite a few years ago.
+Below is the documentation for HTML5 boilerplate:

 # [HTML5 Boilerplate](http://html5boilerplate.com)

 HTML5 Boilerplate is a professional front-end template that helps you build fast, robust, adaptable, and future-proof websites.
 Spend more time developing and less time reinventing the wheel.